ceph/ceph-cm-ansible/roles/testnode/README.rst

 hostname
     Check and set proper fqdn.
 See, ``roles/testnode/tasks/set_hostname.yml``.

-kernel_logging
-    Runs a script that enabled kernel logging to the console on ubuntu.

 lvm
     Configures logical volumes if dicts are defined in the secrets repo.